ALH477/SiegeWare/README.md

 - Issues — GitHub issue tracker
 - Community — (Discord/forum link forthcoming)

-This lab is designed to support structured learning in AI security.
+This SiegeWare simulator is designed to support rigorous, structured learning in AI security.
 Feedback and contributions are welcome to enhance its educational impact.

+**DeMoD LLC – Training Tomorrow's Guardians Today**